Skip to main content

 Can spouses be listers on the same board?

 In Vermont, spouses can work together as listers on the same Board.
-However, if either grieves, the third lister and/or a paid consultant should be responsible for addressing and determining the grievance outcome, not either spouse.
+However, if either grieves, the third lister and/or a paid consultant should be responsible for addressing and determining the grievance outcome, not the other spouse.

 Can the property owner appeal a Homestead penalty to the listers?